The Silk Road Experience

 ACCOMMODATION: Hotel Shumon (or similar), Dushanbe, Tajikistan

-Day 14: WELCOME TO KAZAKHSTAN
+Day 17: WELCOME TO KAZAKHSTAN

-Your international flight to Almaty is not until lunchtime, so grab a chance to have a lie-in this morning, or spring out of bed for an early morning trip to the market with your guide.
+Your international flight to Almaty is not until after lunchtime, so grab a chance to have a lie-in this morning, or spring out of bed for an early morning trip to the market with your guide.
 Then it’s hugs all around at the airport because on the other end, your Kazakh specialist guide will be waiting for you!

 Tonight?
 After check-in, it’s a new country, which usually means… new food!
 Your Kazakh guide will be keen to show you one of their favourite dinner spots.